Igorjan94/codeforces-sdk/README.md

 ```

 ## Example
-This example prints users who took part in ALL contestsIds and solved at least one problem in each contest ordered by sum of taken places
+This example prints users who took part in ALL contestsIds and solved at least one problem in each contest ordered by sum of taken places:

 ```typescript
 // Import Types and API from sdk